-We hope you'll find this website easy to use.
-We are committed to making our website as accessible as possible.
+We hope you'll find this website easy to use as we are committed to making it as accessible as possible.
 It is designed to follow the accessibility guidelines issued by the World Wide Web Consortium (W3C).

 We aim to meet the W3C Web Content Accessibility Guidelines 2.0 in all parts of the website, and have carried out an independent audit of the website's accessibility in relation to W3C Level AA criteria.

 If you have sight problems you may find it helps to adjust the contrast levels on your computer.
 For example, on Windows 7 you can do this via Start>Control Panel>Optimize visual display (under Ease of Access)>High Contrast and then selecting the option that helps you the most.